Basingstoke: Physical geography and geology

 extending beyond Roman Road and Old Kempshott Lane, which might otherwise be considered the town's 'natural' western extremity.

 Basingstoke is situated on a bed of cretaceous upper chalk with small areas of clayey and loamy soil, inset with combined clay and flint patches.
 Loam and alluvium recent and pleistocene sediments line the bed of the river Loddon.
-A narrow line of tertiary Reading beds run diagonally from the northwest to the southeast along a line from Sherborne St John through Popley, Daneshill and the north part of Basing.
+A narrow line of tertiary Reading beds run diagonally from the north-west to the south-east along a line from Sherborne St John through Popley, Daneshill and the north part of Basing.
 To the north of this line, encompassing the areas of Chineham and Pyotts Hill, is London clay, which has in the past allowed excavation for high quality brick and tile manufacture.

 Divisions and suburbs

 Basingstoke's expansion has absorbed much surrounding farmland and scattered housing, transforming it into housing estates or local districts.
 Many of these new estates are designed as almost self-contained communities, such as Lychpit, Chineham, Popley, Winklebury, Oakridge, Kempshott, Brighton Hill, Viables, South Ham, Black Dam, Buckskin and South Ham Extension and Hatch Warren.
 The M3 acts as a buffer zone to the south of the town, and the South West Main Line constrains the western expansion, with a green belt to the north and north-east.
 The villages of Cliddesden, Dummer, Sherborne St John and Oakley, although being very close to the town limits, are distinct parishes.
 Popley, Hatch Warren and Beggarwood saw rapid growth in housing in the mid to late 2000s.